CodeMaxx/CodeMaxx.github.io/_writeups/backdoorctf16/1jigsaw.md

         inverted_image.save('../' + filename) # Path of inverted file
 ~~~

 I didn't try the the solver yet.
-But it will probably give you most of the letter.
+But it will probably give you most of the letters.
 You can get the rest easily.

 **Next:** So now we got a list of 16 letters.
 I looked at them for sometime trying to unjumble them.
 In about 5 minutes I got `LOVEBEINGPUZZLED`.

+**Go through other [writeups](../) for more such fun challenges.**